MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/upcoming-breaking-changes-poc4.md

 # Upcoming breaking changes in the Azure CLI - POC2

 - In POC4 we are trying a table format idea as POC3 ended up with 4 levels of headers.
-- The H3 for reference group name has been removed
+- The H3 for reference group name and H4 for reference command name have been removed
 - The link the release notes, previously at the bottom of each H4, has been removed

 ## April 30, 2023